 I’m excited to see the Annual Woodworking Exhibition!
 Can I stop by and see it without making a reservation?

-Yes, our changing exhibitions, like the Annual Woodworking Competition, are on view in the Visitor Center which is free and open to the public during our open hours.
+Yes, our changing exhibitions, like the Annual Juried Woodworking Exhibition, are on view in the Visitor Center which is free and open to the public during our open hours.

 I think I have a Wharton Esherick piece.
 Can you help me verify this?

 We are always excited to hear about Esherick work in your personal collection, though we do not authenticate or appraise privately owned pieces.
 Please email email@example.com for more information.